 All companies are required to file ECI within three months from the end of their financial year.
 Here’s a rough calendar for ECI submissions.

-IRAS will drop a reminder a month before the actual deadline, but we recommend getting your books ready before then.
-(If we are your corporate secretary, you’ll get reminders and be ready well in advance.
+IRAS will drop a reminder a month before the actual deadline, but we recommend getting your books ready before because when filing your corporate taxes on time, companies get the added benefit of being able to get more instalment options, such as:

 How do I file my ECI

-When your documents are ready, you’ll need to submit your documents electronically.
+When your Singapore corporate tax documents are ready, you’ll need to submit them electronically.
 As part of Singapore’s digitalisation efforts, E-Filing was made compulsory in 2020 to move away from traditional paper based mediums.

 If the chargeable income reported in Form C/C-S is less than the chargeable income estimated in ECI, the excess tax paid earlier will be refunded automatically.